FederatedAI/KubeFATE/k8s-deploy/README.md

 Ingress-nginx: [v1.0.5](https://github.com/kubernetes/ingress-nginx/releases/tag/controller-v1.0.5)

 #### Creating role, namespace and other resource in Kubernetes
-The sample yaml can be found in [rbac-config.yaml](./rbac-config.yaml).
-In this sample, we create a kube-fate namespace for KubeFATE service.
+The example yaml can be found in [rbac-config.yaml](./rbac-config.yaml).
+In this example, we create a kube-fate namespace for KubeFATE service.
 Resource constraints can be applied to kube-fate namespace, refer to [Kubernetes Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/), [Configure Memory and CPU Quotas for Namespace](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/quota-memory-cpu-namespace/).

 Run the following command to create the namespace:
 ```